-The Google Home Mini will be on sale in the UK and US from 19 October, but you can pre-order it from the Google Store now.
+The Google Home Mini went on sale in the UK and US from 19 October, and you can order it from the Google Store now.

 Google announced the mini version of its Google Home speaker at its special event on 4 October 2017, alongside the larger Google Home Max, new Pixel 2 phones, the Pixelbook, and the Daydream View VR headset.